wustep/me-ghost/README.md

 #### 3. Add `use-commento` and `use-applause` config properties.

 We added two config properties to let users enable or disable [commento](https://commento.io/) / [applause](https://applause-button.com/).
 Edit `package.json` if you want these enabled or disabled.

-You can also [host your own server of Applause](https://github.com/ColinEberhardt/applause-button-server) and [Commento](https://docs.commento.io/getting-started/self-hosting/).

 - In ghost folder: `core/server/services/themes/config/index.js`.